WMHK: Programming

 As a member of the K-LOVE network, WMHK is a non-profit, listener-supporter radio station.

 Formerly as a ministry of Columbia International University, WMHK programmed most of the day with music with Bible teaching programs weekday evenings and children's radio programs on Saturday mornings.
 Examples of Bible teaching programs during the late 1990s included Greg Laurie, Dr. Charles Stanley, Dr. Tony Evans, and Adrian Rogers.
 Other evening programs included Focus on the Family and Family Life Today.
 In addition, Bob Holmes and Dwight Moffit provided local news coverage during the morning and afternoon shows along with the weekly newsmagazine "Vantage Point".
 Over time, spoken programs were reduced, giving way to primarily music coverage.
 By 2010, only two non-music programs were aired in the evenings.

-The station always had a core foundation as a ministry that was behind the great music, fun on-air personalities and contests.
+The station always had a core foundation as a ministry that was behind the music, on-air personalities and contests.
 Its programming included a Contemporary Christian music rotation selected by the Program Director and a team of listeners known as the "Music Team".
 The final local on-air lineup included the "It's a New Day" Morning Show with Eric and Heather (based out of WRCM) with Joe "JP" Polek inserting local updates (6-10 a.m.), Mike Weston (10 a.m. - 1 p.m.), Jeff Cruz (1-3 p.m.), Michelle Renew (3-7 p.m.), and Terese Main (7 p.m. - Midnight).